bpietroniro/parse-graph/README.md

 ## JSON Parsing

+I was able to implement the required query parsing using Golang's native `encoding/json` package without much trouble.
+I did briefly look into some alternatives, some of which are built on top of `encoding/json`, but to keep things simple I decided to stick with this go-to option, at least for now.

+That said, I'm not quite satisfied with the structs I've set up for JSON purposes in `models/queries.go`.
+A little repetitive/clunky.
+I may not be using the `json` package in the most intuitive way possible, or it may be that different package could save the trouble of having to fuss with structs in this way.
+I plan to revisit this.
+Any ideas welcome!

 ## Path Algorithms

-Upon first glance at the problem, my first instinct was to implement Dijkstra's algorithm on the application level.
+My first instinct was to implement Dijkstra's algorithm on the application level.
 This would efficiently find cheapest paths, and with a memoization component, finding all paths could be a convenient byproduct.
 The only database query needed would be to load the graph data initially.

 However, after I'd gotten the `find_graph_cycles` SQL procedure working, I realized this procedure could be modified to return all paths between two nodes.
-This isn't the most efficient or database-friendly approach, but I'll be honest: I was so happy to have managed the first part SQL that I wanted to do it again. 🤓
+This isn't the most efficient or database-friendly approach, but honestly, I was so happy to have managed the first bit with SQL that I wanted to do it again. 🤓

 ### All Paths from A to B